robotframework/robotframework/doc/releasenotes/rf-4.0.2.rst

 .. default-role:: code

-`Robot Framework`_ 4.0.2 is the second and the last planned bug fix release in the Robot Framework 4.0.x series.
+`Robot Framework`_ 4.0.2 is the second bug fix release in the Robot Framework 4.0.x series.
 It fixes some problems in the earlier `Robot Framework 4.0`_ and `4.0.1`_ releases.